NMP BEACHCOMBER COLECTION

 Suddenly, skirts blew up and the congregation shielded their eyes from the blowing sand.
 A stiff nor'easter rushed in, hurrying the end of the service.

 "It was over," Carmen said, rubbing her arms.
 "She was tired.
 It was finished."
-She was back in the sea.
-Here

-LINKS TO OTHER PAGES:
+LINKS TO THE OTHER PAGES: